 Solomon v.
 Bigby et al., Jones v.
 Bigby et al., and Moses v.
 Bigby et al., U.S. District Court, District of Massachusetts - Eastern Division.
 These are civil actions for civil rights violations against current and former employees of the Executive Office of Health and Human Services, the Department of Public Health, the Suffolk County District Attorney's Office, and the Boston Police Department.
 All three cases are in the early stages of litigation.
 As an example, plaintiff Jones is seeking \$2.5 million in damages.
-The court has under advisement motions to dismiss filed by the defendants in the Solomon and Jones cases.
+In January 2014, the Court in the Solomon case accepted the recommendations of the Chief Magistrate granting several defendants' motions to dismiss and denying others.
+The motions to dismiss filed by the defendants in the Jones case remain under advisement.
 Separately, a pro se inmate has filed an action in Suffolk Superior Court seeking damages from several current or former state employees, in addition to the United States Attorney.
 Additionally, the Commonwealth has received three presentment letters alleging civil rights and tort violations arising out of events at the state drug lab.
 One of these presentment letters, captioned Alomar et al. v.
 Bigby et al., provides notice of a class action that will be brought by 37 plaintiffs alleging violations of their civil rights.